Timeline of the Red Sea crisis: 2025

-On 5 May, pro-Houthi media reported that the US carried out airstrikes east of the city of Saada; Sanhan wa Bani Bahlul, Bani Hushaysh and Bani Matar districts in the Sanaa Governorate; Shu'aub and Bani Al Harith districts in the city of Sanaa; Al Hazm and Khabb wa ash Sha'af districts in Al Jawf Governorate; and Raghwan district in the Marib Governorate.
-The Houthis also claimed that the UK was involved in the airstrikes, however the British Ministry of Defence denied involvement.
-At least fifteen people were wounded in Sanaa according to the group.
-Later, around 20 IAF fighter jets carried out airstrikes on the Hudaydah Port, Al Salakhanah and Al Hawak neighborhoods of the city of Hodeidah, as well as a cement factory near the city of Bajil, in retaliation for the Houthi missile attack on Israel the previous day.
-At least four people were killed and 39 others were injured in the attacks according to the Houthi-run Health Ministry.

-On 6 May, pro-Houthi media reported that the US carried out airstrikes on Sanhan wa Bani Bahlul district in Sanaa Governorate, Al Hazm district in Al Jawf Governorate and the Ras Isa oil port.
-Later, the IDF warned civilians to evacuate the Sanaa International Airport.
-Pro-Houthi media reported that the IAF carried out airstrikes on the airport; power stations in Sanhan wa Bani Bahlul district, Ma'ain district and Bani Al Harith district; as well as a cement factory in the city of 'Amran.
-The IDF stated that it had completely disabled the airport and destroyed three commercial aircraft of Yemenia Airlines.
-At least three people were killed and 54 were wounded according to the Houthis.
-The director of the airport stated that the attack caused damages of around $500 million to the airport.

 Trump separately announced on 6 May that the US would cease its attacks on the Houthis after the group agreed to stop its attacks on commercial shipping, with a deal being negotiated between the two by Oman.
 The group however warned that it would continue its attacks on Israel.
 While Oman stated that the group would halt its attacks on international shipping, the Houthis only stated that they would halt their attacks on military and commercial ships linked to the US.
 A F/A-18F Super Hornet meanwhile fell into the sea due to a failed landing on the runway of USS Harry S. Truman.
 The Houthis later claimed to have attacked the carrier and its accompanying warships with a ballistic missile and a number of UAVs before the ceasefire took effect, causing the crash of the fighter jet and the carrier retreating to the north of the Red Sea.